State Tower Building: Later history

-The State Tower Building was the site of regular peregrine falcon nesting, and the top floor holds a nesting box.
-In 2015, live cameras that offered views of the nesting box were installed.
+In the 2000s the State Tower Building gained a pair of peregrine falcons to control pigeons.
+In 2015, live cameras that offered views of their upper floors nesting box were installed.
 After 2019 renovations to the building, the box was moved and as of 2021 had not been used in "a couple of years", according to the local office of the Department of Environmental Conservation.

 In 2014, some concerns were raised over possible hazards with the facade of the building.
 Two years later, a developer purchased the building for $5.4 million.
 As over half of the building was unoccupied, the developers kept only the first 7 floors of the building as office space and from 2016 to 2018 redeveloped the upper floors into 61 high-end apartments.
-In addition to redeveloping the apartments, all windows, the roof, and substantial portions of the facade were replaced.
+All windows, the roof, and substantial portions of the facade were replaced.
 A second stairwell was added to the top floors.

-The building is the site of "The Climb", a program that raises funds to aid children with cancer in Central New York.
-During the fundraiser, participants climb the 338 steps in the State Tower.
+The building is the site of "The Climb", a fundraiser that raises money to aid children with cancer in Central New York, with participants ascending its 338 steps.